 - To a glass add strawberries, mint leaves, and simple syrup.
 Crush with a muddler until they have become a fine pulp.

-- Fill the glass with crushed ice and then top with lime sparkling water.
+- Fill the glass with crushed ice and the optional non alcoholic rum.

 - Stir and garnish with a lime slice.
 Serve!